Sonnet 427

 Like a painted madam clutching trickling sand

-So does your beauty’s desperation show,
+So does your beauty’s desperation show—

 That grimaced gargoyle of a face once grand,

-Long ravaged by club smoke and cheap Bordeaux.
+Ravaged by club smoke and cheap Bordeaux.

-Cosmetic primers there of lines disguise
+Cosmetic powders now deep lines disguise

 What surgeons’ steel could never quite defeat;

-What truth remains in that mendacious mirror
+What truth still lies in that mendacious mirror

-And sadly so now mock your out worn prime.
+Piteously mocking your now out worn prime.

 What of those many swains your mien did rule…

-That Queen of Hearts, now but a jester’s fool.
+Vain Queen of Hearts, now but a jester’s fool.

 © Loubert S Suddaby.
 All Rights Reserved.